 On June 17, 2019 The Burbank-Glendale-Pasadena Airport Authority Adopted Resolution NO. 483 – A Resolution of the Burbank-Glendale-Pasadena Airport Authority Commission Recommending to the Federal Aviation Administration Hollywood Burbank Airport Takeoff Flight Pattern Adjustments.
 This resolution and an accompanying letter were mailed to the FAA on June 27, 2019.
 The letter and resolution can be viewed here.

-COMMUNITY UPDATE: The December 10, 2018 letter to the FAA Re: Proposed Amendment to OROSZ and SLAPP Area Navigation Departure Procedures at Hollywood Burbank Airport – Request for Consideration of Dispersal Headings/Other Lateran Track Variations to Address Community Noise Concerns, can be viewed here.
-The response letter from the FAA’s Acting Administrator, Daniel K. Elwell, can be viewed here.
+The December 10, 2018 letter to the FAA Re: Proposed Amendment to OROSZ and SLAPP Area Navigation Departure Procedures at Hollywood Burbank Airport – Request for Consideration of Dispersal Headings/Other Lateral Track Variations to Address Community Noise Concerns, can be viewed here.
+The FAA’s response, dated March 27, 2019, can be viewed here.

 The final report was presented at a public meeting on Thursday, October 18, 2018, at the Buena Vista Library in Burbank.
 The full report can be found here.

 Addressing the impact of aircraft noise has been a high priority at Hollywood Burbank Airport since the Airport Authority purchased the Airport from Lockheed in 1978.
 Since then, Authority policies and acoustical treatment of nearby schools and over 1,800 homes have combined with the improvement of aircraft technology and airline cooperation in keeping nighttime commercial flights to a minimum to allow substantial progress.

 The Noise Impact Area as defined by the State of California has shrunk from 403 acres of incompatible land use in 1978 to under 20 acres today, a 95% reduction.